blackmann/frontend-interview-test/README.md

 Clicking on the `url` should lead to the page containing the article

-Use any framework of your choice and submit a Pull Request when you're done
+Use any framework of your choice and submit a Pull Request when you're done.
+In submitting your pull request, create a new branch with your name

 Preferable but not necessary: After you are done, display your work as a Github Page